cpa-coder/mongosharpen/README.md

 # MongoSharpen

-This library is a light weight MongoDB driver wrapper inspired by MongoDB.Entities for C# application
+This library is a light weight MongoDB driver wrapper inspired by MongoDB.Entities for .NET application

+## Licence
+MongoSharpen is licenced under the [MIT licence](src/MongoSharpen/license.md).